msemtd/electron-webpack/docs/en/building.md

 ### Building a distribution

 Now that `electron-webpack` has created your `webpack` bundle, you can simply implement any build tool you would like.
 One thing to note is that additional optimizations have been made to work with [`electron-builder`](https://github.com/electron-userland/electron-builder).
-This build tool is perfect for any sized application, providing many features from creating installable executables to providing "auto update" support. `electron-webpack` also interally provides a base configuration for [`electron-builder`](https://github.com/electron-userland/electron-builder).
+This build tool is perfect for any sized application, providing many features from creating installable executables to providing "auto update" support. `electron-webpack` also internally provides a base configuration for [`electron-builder`](https://github.com/electron-userland/electron-builder).

 #### Using `electron-builder`